tinymce/tinymce-docs/ui-components/autocompleter.md

 | hide | `() => void` | Hides the autocompleter menu. |
 | reload | `(fetchOptions: Record<string, any>) => void` | Hides the autocompleter menu and fetches new menu items.
 The  `fetchOptions` will be passed to the autocompleter `fetch` callback. |

-## Interactive example
+## Interactive examples

-The following shows two examples of how to create a charmap autocompleter.
-The first example is constructed using the standard autocompleter item and will show whenever a `:` character is typed plus at least one additional character.
-The second is constructed using [CardMenuItems](#cardmenuitem) and will show whenever a `-` character is typed plus at least one additional character.
+The following examples show how to create a special characters autocompleter.
+The first example uses the standard autocompleter item and will show when user types the colon (`:`) character and at least one additional character.
+The second uses [CardMenuItems](#cardmenuitem) and will show when a user types a hyphen (`-`) character and at least one additional character.

 {% include live-demo.html id="autocompleter-autocompleteitem" height="300" tab="js" %}